IanHeywood/masks/README.md

 # masks

-Storage of zipped cleaning masks for various imaging projects
+Storage of gzipped cleaning masks for MIGHTEE